Backup & Restore¶

 Critical

-Loss of the master encryption key results in permanent loss of all encrypted data.
+Loss of the master encryption key or vault.key results in permanent loss of all encrypted data that depends on that key.
+Database backups are not sufficient without the matching key material.
 Key backup is the most important backup operation.

 Encrypted Vault Backup (Recommended)¶